shopware/docs/guides/installation/flex.md

 ### 5. Review changes

-Review the changes and commit them to your git repository.
-All upcoming config changes can be applied with `composer recipe:update`.
+Review the changes and commit them to your Git repository.
+All upcoming config changes can be applied with `composer recipes:update`.

-You may need to adjust some environment variables as the names are changed:
+You may need to adjust some environment variables as the names have changed:

 | **Old name**      | **New name**   |
 |-------------------|----------------|